Firstly, I love Heroku!

 So where does this leave Heroku for the Enterprise?

 If I was an enterprise looking for a Polyglot PaaS, why would I pick Heroku?
 On the surface, I can get every feature of Heroku from Cloud Foundry or OpenShift, whilst at the same time having the flexibility to deploy my own PaaS instance on almost any infrastructure stack (even behind my own firewall).

 This is made worse by the fact that Heroku have not been particularly forthcoming regarding their future roadmap.
-They've done some good work their security model and continue to expand their trust story (e.g. Safe Harbour, etc), but what about the rumoured VPC or future Docker support?
+They’ve done some good work with their security model and continue to expand their trust story (e.g. Safe Harbour, etc), but what about the rumoured VPC or future Docker support?
 When compared to Pivotal and RedHat, the difference in night and day, as both companies have a clear roadmap (e.g. Cloud Foundry Diego and OpenShift v3.0).

 Can Heroku Conquer the Enterprise?

 In my opinion, for Heroku to successfully compete for the Enterprise, they need to take advantage of their unique selling point… Force.com.

 Since the acquisition by Salesforce.com in 2010, I feel like Heroku has lost it’s focus and momentum, whilst at the same time failed to capitalise on the advantages of the broader Salesforce.com eco-system.

 As a result, if I was CEO for the day, I would make Heroku part of every Force.com platform license.
 For example, if you purchased a Force.com App License, it should automatically come with monthly Heroku dyno capacity (similar to what Microsoft position with O365 and Azure).

 This approach would encourage all Force.com customers (which includes a lot of enterprise organisations) to use Heroku, instead of looking elsewhere.